-- Harrow CCG CQUIN performance assessment - Social Care national and local performance data - Adult Social Care Outcomes Framework indicators on employment of people with Long Term Conditions, as a measure of enhanced quality of life - The proportion of people with a learning disability who are in paid employment - the proportion of people in contact with secondary mental health services in paid employment - Consultation with users and Carers - Children Executive Board - The Green Light Toolkit to measure how accessible mental health services are for people with learning disabilities. - Development of an LD and Autism work plan addressing ten priority areas

-- Winterbourne JIP local area action plan Harrow's Winterbourne plan for the delivery of services to people with learning disabilities was signed off in October 2014.
-The plan is jointly monitored and updated by the LA and CCG. - Winterbourne View Concordat: London Position Audit & Statement??
-Measure London local authority's performance against the Concordat recommendations. - LD and Autism self assessment, as required.
+- Harrow CCG CQUIN performance assessment - Social Care national and local performance data - Adult Social Care Outcomes Framework indicators on employment of people with Long Term Conditions, as a measure of enhanced quality of life - The proportion of people with a learning disability who are in paid employment - the proportion of people in contact with secondary mental health services in paid employment - Consultation with users and Carers - Children and Young People Commissioning Executive Board - The Green Light Toolkit to measure how accessible mental health services are for people with learning disabilities. - Development of an LD and Autism work plan addressing ten priority areas - Winterbourne JIP local area action plan Harrow's Winterbourne plan for the delivery of services to people with learning disabilities was signed off in October 2014.
+The plan is jointly monitored and updated by the LA and CCG. - LD and Autism self assessment, as required.